sourcejs/sourcejs-react-styleguidist/readme.md

 ## How it works

-SourceJS plugins are loaded together with main applications, adding additional initialization steps or changing rendering flow using middleware integration.
+SourceJS plugins are loaded together with main application, adding additional initialization steps or changing rendering flow using middleware integration.
 With this plugin, in development mode, SourceJS in enhanced with webpack middleware, that builds all the React examples on demand and listens to file changes for hot-reloading.

-Running app with `NODE_ENV=production`, webpack will be triggered only once to build a static, minified version, which is done also on app start.
+In production mode webpack is not triggered, expecting that bundle is already built (read configuration section for more).

 Rendering flow with this plugins looks like this: